 - Lick or bite at the affected area

 In extreme cases, your dog can go into anaphylactic shock.
-This will happen if they’re allergic to the bite or the venom that was released from the ant.
-In these cases, your dog will likely experience most of the symptoms above.
-But, they can also start to have trouble breathing.
+This will happen if they’re allergic to the bite or the venom released from the ant.
+In these cases, your dog will likely experience most of the symptoms above; they can also start to have trouble breathing.

 - Important: You may also start to see blisters and welts form on the area, and even elsewhere on their body.
 If your dog shows signs that they are having trouble breathing, you should get them to a veterinarian immediately.